neel1996/supesquire/README.md

 - Clone the repo
 - Install the dependencies using `yarn`
+- Generate an API key for accessing the [OpenAI API](https://platform.openai.com/account/api-keys)
 - Create a `.env.local` file in the root of the project and add the following environment variables

 ```